 Open the project, right-click on res folder, and then select New > Image Asset.
 A dialog box will open as shown below.

 Make sure that Launcher Icons is selected as Icon Type.
 There are three tabs – Foreground layer, Background layer, and Legacy.
 You can also see how our app icon will appear on different OEM devices and on Google Play Store.

 I have two images for background and foreground.
 You can also use Clip Art or directly create text if you don’t have any foreground.
 For background, you can use either an Image or a plain color.

 We will be using images for both background and foreground.
 Now, select Foreground Layer tab, select image as an asset type.
 Now click on the three dots for selecting the foreground image.
 Once your foreground image is selected, you can see how the foreground will appear on different screens.
 Select No for trim and resize the foreground so that it fits perfect inside Circle, Squircle, Rounded Square and Square.
 The thin black line shows the safe area and you should prefer placing the foreground inside this area so that it never gets cut.

 Now, select the Background Layer tab, select image as an asset type and then click on three dots for selecting the background image.
 On selecting the background image, the preview tab will show you how the final adaptive icon will look on different OEM devices.
 Again, select No for trim and adjust the background as per your needs.

-Now, select the Legacy tab which will be used for showing icons on devices having API level less than 26 and on Google Play Store.
-In Legacy Icon section, select Yes for Generate and select the shape of the icon you want to be displayed on devices having API level less than 25.
+Now, select the Legacy tab which will be used for showing icons on devices having an API level less than 26.
+In the Legacy Icon section, select Yes for Generate and select the shape of the icon you want to be displayed on devices having an API level less than 25.
 I have selected Circle for this.

 Now, click Next and you will be shown the warning that existing icon files will be overwritten, click on Finish.
 That’s it.
 You have added Adaptive Icons support to your app.